 Getting paid to travel all over the United States sounds like a pretty good way to make a living.
 And, the good news is that you don’t need to be a freelance writer who gets paid to write travel and leisure articles for a national magazine.
 Just because you chose to pursue a career in healthcare, doesn’t mean you can’t find adventure and flexibility in your work.

 Travel nursing is one of the marketable career moves you can make, and it is getting easier to join the ranks of those working tourists traveling the country.
 Maybe you have thought about travel nursing but didn’t know enough about it to make the jump.
 Or, perhaps you are finally at a place in your work life where the excitement of taking on travel assignments is precisely what you need in your career.
 No matter how or how you have arrived here, you have questions, and we have answers!
 Here are 10 of the most searched travel nursing questions.

-Your Travel Nursing Questions Answered
+Answers to Your Travel Nursing Questions

 1. What is travel nursing?

 Healthcare organizations everywhere are faced with a highly competitive staffing market.
 In many cases, hospitals, clinics, and medical groups find themselves short-staffed or with crisis needs.
 To fill temporary vacancies, they turn to travel nurses to help fill the gaps.
 Travel nurses can come from all clinical backgrounds.
 Travelers work for a travel nursing agency, like Supplemental Health Care, while fulfilling their duties at a facility during an assignment.

 Travel nursing assignments are prevalent for covering highly in-demand specialties too.
 When medical facilities are having a hard time filling vacancies in critical care, ICU, med-surg, or emergency departments, they can contract with a healthcare staffing agency to fill those needs.
 Typically, travel nursing assignments can be for any role and in any clinical setting throughout the country.